 Benefits paid to participants during the year represent the majority of the deductions from the SRSP.
-In 2018 and 2017, benefits paid were \$8.2 and \$8.1 million, respectively, an increase of 0.8%.
-In comparison, benefits paid to participants increased 51.7% in 2017 over 2016.
+In 2019, benefits paid were \$8.8 million, indicating an increase of 7.0%.
 The change in the amount of benefit payments from year to year is attributed to the number of participants choosing to take lump-sum distributions at retirement in any one year and to changes in the number of participants receiving benefits in the SRSP.

-Administrative expenses for the SRSP were \$83,900 in 2018 and \$76,900 in 2017.
+Administrative expenses for the SRSP were \$86 thousand in 2019.
 Administrative fees are calculated based upon a percentage of the fair value of investments.
-In 2018 and 2017, participant investment advisory fees were \$25,400 and \$26,100, respectively.
+In 2019, participant investment advisory fees were \$56 thousand.
 Please refer to note 4 of the financial statements for a detailed explanation of SRSP administrative expenses.